Is it time to sell some (or all) of your coins? Do you NEED to sell old coins to pay off debt? (Trust me, I’ve been there.)

 If you have a coin collection and are in need of a little (or lot of) money, you’re probably pondering the idea of selling those collectible coins.

-Though you may see the promise of cold hard cash in your hands as a reason to sell your coins, sometimes there are tax implications to selling coins, and you might be selling rare coins that may appreciate in value over the long term.
+Though you may see the promise of cold hard cash in your hands as a reason to sell your coins, sometimes there are tax implications to selling coins.
+Also, you might be selling rare coins that will appreciate in value over the long term.

-While this post is intended only for informational purposes, and coin values cannot be guaranteed by anyone, we’ll look at the issues of selling coins, and the pros and cons you could face when you sell old coins.
+While this post is intended only for informational purposes (and coin values cannot be guaranteed by anyone), let’s look at the issue of selling coins — and the pros & cons you could face when selling old coins.

 Let’s start with the bad stuff (cons) first so we can end on a high note with the positive side (pros) of selling coins!